Photo by Karsten Wurth on Unsplash

 According to the US Environmental Protection Agency, environmental justice “is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations and policies.”
 To be inclusive of project needs, the program will not put limitations on what constitutes an environmental justice focused project.

-If you are a community-based organization and would like to partner with us to have a funded student intern work on an EJ project, please contact Jessica Penrose at japenrose@ucdavis.edu.
-Be sure to include the following information:
+If you are a community-based organization and would like to partner with us to have a funded student intern work on an EJ project, please submit this form:

-After you submit your project for consideration, the next steps include:
+After you submit your project for consideration, the next steps will be:

 1. The EPM Director will set up a time to connect with you to go over your expectations for the project and program requirements.